ZentienceLabs/alchemi-code-v2/CONTRIBUTING.md

 ## Legal

-By contributing, you agree your contributions will be licensed under the Apache 2.0 License, consistent with Roo Code's licensing.
+By contributing, you agree your contributions will be licensed under the Apache 2.0 License, consistent with Alchemi Code's licensing.